spawnmarvel/learning-docker/1-getting-started-guide/README.md

 ![App no volume ](https://github.com/spawnmarvel/learning-docker/blob/main/images/app_no_volum.jpg)

-If you're not familiar with SQLite, no worries!

 It's simply a relational database that stores all the data in a single file.

 While this isn't the best for large-scale applications, it works for small demos.